Rahuls66/Rahuls66/README.md

 - 👀 I’m interested in Python Programming, Machine Learning, Data Viz and SQL
 - 🌱 I’m currently exploring Machine Learning
 - 📫 Connect with me on Instagram - @\_rahulshah\_ or @photosby_rahulshah_
+- 📫 Connect with me on LinkedIn - www.linkedin.com/in/rahul-shah6